-How is this different from regular guitar lessons?
+How is this different from regular piano lessons?

-If the artist has already taken lessons in guitar, great!
+If the artist has already taken lessons in piano, great!
 Those lessons will only serve to further aid the artist in his or her development and musical skill set.
-These guitar lessons are specifically tailored to teaching singers the skills they need to not only accompany themselves, but to play the guitar in a way that truly compliments their voice.
-A significant part of this program will also include invaluable, Artist-Specific, Studio-Ready guitar lessons with Ryan, but the totality of the program is focused on introducing the artist to the world in a creative and relevant way.
+These piano lessons are specifically tailored to teaching singers the skills they need to not only accompany themselves, but to play the piano in a way that truly compliments their voice.
+A significant part of this program will also include invaluable, Artist-Specific, Studio-Ready piano lessons with Ryan, but the totality of the program is focused on introducing the artist to the world in a creative and relevant way.
 It is through this focus on the journey of becoming an artist that students of this program develop lifelong skills of understanding success and failure, and most importantly, discovering their self-identity and self-confidence.

 Where is this program located?

-This program is for singers in Newport Beach who want to become guitarists and artists.
-We have a state-of-the-art music facility, located in Huntington Beach, where we conduct all recording and filming sessions.
-All guitar lessons are conducted in-home in Newport Beach.
+This program is for singers in Huntington Beach who want to become pianists and artists.
+We have a state-of-the-art music facility, located in Huntington Beach, where we conduct all lessons, recording and filming sessions.

 What is the first step?